andrewcschultz/Hang-Tags/README.md

 What it does
 ------------

-This software is designed to help you make hang tags for beer; the code is set up predominantly for lambic beer, but can be modified to include other producers as well.
+This code is designed to help you make hang tags for beer; the code is set up predominantly for lambic beer, but can be modified to include other producers as well.
 After you create a database of information (see below), you can compile the code (see below) to generate a PDF.
 The PDF is sized 8.5 inches by 11 inches.

 What's here
 ------------